What is the date of first delinquency on credit card debt?

 You could file a dispute with the credit reporting agency that issued the incorrect information.
 If more than one of them reported this information, you could file a dispute with each reporting agency.
 They will have to investigate the matter and get back to you within 30 days.
 If they find that the input you dispute is indeed incorrect, they will have to correct it.

-You could also dispute the matter with the lender that reported the information, and it will investigate the issue and make any necessary corrections to the credit reporting agencies.
+You could also dispute the matter with the lender that reported the information, and they will investigate the issue and make any necessary corrections to the credit reporting agencies.

 The bottom line

-If you miss a payment due on your credit card, it would be delinquent, and lenders could even report this delinquency to credit reporting agencies if your payment is more than 30 days overdue.
+If you miss a payment due on your credit card, it will likely become delinquent, and lenders could report this delinquency to credit reporting agencies if your payment is more than 30 days overdue.
 If your lender writes off your account or turns it over to a debt collector, that would also be reported to credit reporting agencies.

 That date when you first missed your payment is the date of first delinquency.
 If the negative input about your delinquency lingers on your credit report longer than it should, you can dispute the matter with credit reporting agencies or your lender.